 “The many implications of cheap oil in Southeast Asia.”
 Asia Pacific Foundation, 2015.

-http://www.kaiostwald.me-Please CLICK HERE for a current version of my CV from my personal website.-I currently teach courses in UBC’s Masters of Public Policy and Global Affairs, as well as in the Department of Political Science.
-My past courses include:
+Kai currently teaches courses in UBC’s Master of Public Policy and Global Affairs program, as well as in the Department of Political Science.
+His past courses include:

 - Measurement and Data Analysis for Policy, 2017 (MPPGA, UBC)